-(Action 3.1) - Increase clinicians across the district to support social/emotional development and mental health.

-(Actions 3.1, 3.2, 3.3.
-3.5, 3.10 and 3.18) - Develop strategies that would prioritize mental health and wellness.

-(Actions 3.6 and 3.17) - Administer additional assessments to provide data necessary to support students behavioral needs.

-(Actions 3.7,3.12, 3.13) - Increase academic support to accelerate progress and close persistent learning gaps.

-(Action 3.10): Increase the number/capacity of Student Support Centers and Connect Center Student Support Centers at all school sites.
+- 3.1) Increase clinicians across the district to support social/emotional development and mental health. - 3.1, 3.2, 3.3.
+3.5, 3.10 and 3.18) Develop strategies that would prioritize mental health and wellness.
+This has been added to the Draft 2023-2024 LCAP. - 3.6 and 3.17) Administer additional assessments to provide data necessary to support students behavioral needs. - 3.7,3.12,.
+3.13) Increase academic support to accelerate progress and close persistent learning gaps. - 3.10): Increase the number/capacity of Student Support Centers and Connect Center Student Support Centers at all school sites.